StefosGeo/document_data_extraction/README.md

 # PDF Data Extractor

 This tool automatically parses PDF files and  leverages OpenAI and Langchain to extract structured data from them.
+The Document scraper is skipped for now, since it is not the main focus of the project.

 ## Table of Contents